Strep throat is a highly contagious bacterial infection that can make your throat very sore and scratchy.

 If you’ve been infected with strep, it can take between two to five days until you develop symptoms.

 Strep throat is most common in school-age children.
-Between 4 and 6 of every 20 children with a sore throat have strep throat compared to only 1 to 3 of every 20 adults.
+Between with a sore throat have strep throat compared to only 1 to 3 of every 20 adults.

 Adults that are frequently around school-age children have a higher risk of getting strep throat.
 Since strep throat is very contagious, being in crowded places, such as schools or daycare centers, can increase your risk of becoming sick.